Types of Inline Skates

 A Brief Overview of Inline Skates

 You, or even people you know, may think that inline skating is simply strapping on a pair of skates and taking off.
 While this vague description is true, inline skating is in much more than that.
 Inline skates are offered in a number of different types, each with its own purpose.
 Among the different types of skates that you will come across are: recreational, fitness, roller hockey, and aggressive.

-While the photo above may be of a recreational skate, the boot, wheels, and frame are essential traits of any skate, regardless of its type.
+While the photo to the right may be of a recreational skate, the boot, wheels, and frame are essential traits of any skate, regardless of its type.
 The brake pictured on this skate is optional, meaning that it can be removed if desired.
 Brakes are typically only found on recreational and fitness skates.
 It is uncommon to find a brake on a roller hockey or aggressive skate.
 You may already know the skate type that is correct for you, but if you do not, the first question you must ask yourself to determine the skate type that is best for you is: What kind of inline skating will I be doing most?
 To help you answer this question, review the following sections that describe each of the inline skate types.
 Once you have done so, you should be able to determine the most appropriate skate type for you.

-Recreational Inline Skates
+• Recreational Inline Skates

 Skate materials, closure systems, and features will vary from skate to skate.
 Recreational skates will typically have a soft boot construction.
 This type of boot is constructed of reinforced mesh and cloth with hard plastic cuffs in the back for support.
 Soft boot construction allows for a more comfortable skate that is also lighter and more breathable.
 Back in the day, inline skates were constructed of uncomfortable, hard plastic shells.
 Over the years, this construction was abandoned in favor of the previously described soft boot style.
 Recreational skates will also feature a number of different closure systems.
 Standard lacing, ratchet buckles, and power assisted (quick lace) systems are some of the options you will see on recreational skates.

-Fitness Inline Skates
+• Fitness Inline Skates

 Additionally, skate weight is lower for this same reason.
 Fitness skate boots will likely be more comfortable due to liner construction, as well as circulate air better via ventilation differences.
 Fitness skates offer numerous advantages when it comes to exercise, most notably, it is not boring!
 Skating is a fast-paced, exciting activity that offers a lot more than your treadmill or yoga ball will.
 Furthermore, fitness skating is a low impact activity that will generate little wear-and-tear on your joints and bones.
 Also, fitness skating can burn as many calories as running.
 The list of benefits is long, but the bottom line is that inline skating is a great fitness activity.
 If you plan on using your skates to get in shape via long, fast skating adventures, then fitness skates are likely the best option for you.

-Roller Hockey Inline Skates
+• Roller Hockey Inline Skates

 Roller hockey is a fast paced, high energy game that requires less equipment with more action than ice hockey!
 Most local indoor roller rinks offer roller hockey leagues for every one.
 The design of roller hockey skates is very similar to ice hockey skates.
 Boots are made with reinforced leather and stitching, with some using additional material such as carbon fiber or plastic to enhance the boot.
 The fit and feel is also similar to an ice hockey skate, so the transition for ice hockey players is practically seamless.
 Most roller hockey frames are made of airplane grade aluminum that provides increased durability and a lower weight.

 • Racing Inline Skates

 For the serious skater who is looking for competition and fitness, racing skates offer thebest of both worlds.
 Racing skates are the fastest skates available due to the use of advanced inline skating technology.
 The purpose of their design is simple: Go Fast!
 If you're interested in a simple stroll around the neighborhood this isn't the option for you.
 Racing skates are very lightweight, have bearings ranked highly on the ABEC rating scale, or they are Titanium, Ceramic, or Swiss.
 They also utilize a maximum of five wheels chassis setup and no brake.
 Boots design is much like a shoe with a soft boot reinforced with carbon fiber.

-Urban Skates/Street Skates
+• Urban Skates/Street Skates